johncmerfeld/hello-franz/README.md

   2. **Download Kafka**

 From [this page](https://kafka.apache.org/downloads), download the latest Kafka binary (this project was built with `kafka_2.13-2.6.0.tgz`).
 Kafka requires Zookeeper to run, but that software is bundled with the Kafka download.
-Un-tar the contents of the download and move the folder's contents to this repo – it is not strictly necessary that you do this, but subsequent instructions will assume you did something like this:
+Un-tar the contents of the download and move the folder's contents to this repo – it is not strictly necessary that you do this, but subsequent instructions will assume you did something like:
 ```shell
 # from the repo's root directory
 mv ~/Downloads/kafka_2.13-2.6.0.tgz .